OWRC/database-manual/a02_Understanding_ORMGP_Database/02_01_Tables_and_Views/02_01_01_Data_Tables.md

 This table is used to link locations (by LOC_ID) within the ORMGP database to particular projects identified through the PROJ_CODE field.
 The latter references projects listed in R_PROJECT_CODE.
-Note that LOC_ID is the primary key for this table so there will be a one-to-one relationship with the D_LOC table.
-The PROJ_CODE, then, is exclusively used to determine whether a particular location is within the ORMGP study area, associated with a particular project (e.g. the City of Ottawa) or both.
+A single LOC_ID can be linked, as necessary, to multiple projects; the location, then, can be associated with a particular project, within the ORMGP study area or both.
 The ORMGP area is defined by set polygons found with R_AREA_CODE.

 Note that a similar table, D_LOC_AREA, is used to tie locations to a spatial